Dentosal/python-sc2/Issues.md

 - include_pending --> doesnt work for buildings, e.g. cant build Starport, since requirement factory + factory not completed
 - Add condition: supply_left

+- improve export of csv
+  - not all upgrades have buildings
+  - maybe export requires

 # Things that should/could work